-Ofgem are the governing body for the sale of energy, and they manage a price cap which sets the maximum price energy companies can charge for every unit of electricity or gas you use.
-The price cap is not a limit on your total bill.
+Ofgem are the governing body for the sale of energy, and they manage the Energy Price Cap which sets the maximum price energy companies can charge for every unit of electricity or gas you use.
+The Energy Price Cap is not a limit on your total bill.

-This price cap is expected to increase every 3 months going forwards in order to reflect the rising wholesale price of fuel.
+This Energy Price Cap is updated every 3 months to reflect the changing wholesale price of fuel.
 This is to prevent more energy companies from going bust, which usually results in a big price increase for consumers.

 If you’re worried about the crisis and what this means for your energy bills, please see all of the support we have available on this page.